Mattral/Gesture_Arm/docs/CONTRIBUTING.md

 - Do not commit secrets; use environment variables for credentials!

 License
-- This repo is Apache-2.0 licensed.
+- This repo is MIT licensed.
 See `LICENSE` for details.